 When this type of mode control is assigned to the box, two 1-byte communication objects are enabled: the [Pn][Bi] Mode Control control object, and the [Pn][Bi] Mode Indicator status object.
-Depending on the mode selected by the user, the control object will be sent to the bus a certain value (see Table 5), after which the box will display the icon that corresponds to the new mode.
+Depending on the mode selected by the user, the control object will be sent to the bus a certain value (see Table 6.
+HVAC Mode vs. Object Value), after which the box will display the icon that corresponds to the new mode.
 Additionally, if the status object receives from the bus a value that represents any of the modes, the box will adopt the corresponding icon, while if an unrecognised value is received, no icon will be shown.